kubeedge/website/docs/setup/deploy-ha.md

 kubectl label nodes [nodename] [key]=[value]  # label the nodes where the cloudcore will run
 ```

-modify the term of `nodeselector`:
+Modify the `nodeSelector` section in the deployment manifest:

 ```yaml
 apiVersion: apps/v1